NBISweden/module-openrefine-dm-practices/setup.md

 >
 > The data for this lesson is part of the Introduction to Data Management
 > practices workshop materials.
 It is a teaching dataset compiled for this workshop.
-> It contains research data from the public domain as well as data created
+> It contains research data from the public domain as well as minor data created
 > specifically for this workshop with inspiration from real data.
 >
 > The `samples_openrefine_lesson.csv` used in this lesson is mimicking a
-> spreadsheet file used by a research
+> spreadsheet file used by a research lab working with Covid-19 data, with samples taken from
-> lab working with genetically modified mice to study biomedical questions.
-> Each researcher is responsible to record every animal used for an experiment in this
-> spreadsheet.
-Little or no instructions on how to use it is provided and
-> each researcher has their own way of working.
+> hospitalised and diagnosed patients.
 >
 >
 > **Download**